-Servitudes granted under these conditions do not meet the "identifiably' criteria above for the following reasons:
+Servitudes granted under these conditions do not meet the 'identifiably' criteria above for the following reasons:

-- They cannot be sold, transferred, rented or exchanged freely and are not separable from the entity. - They arise from rights granted to the entity in statute and are specifically excluded from GRAP102 as they are "internally generated rights".
+- They cannot be sold, transferred, rented or exchanged freely and are not separable from the entity. - They arise from rights granted to the entity in statute and are specifically excluded from GRAP 31 as they are "internally generated rights".

-Creation of servitudes through acquisition (including by way of expropriation or agreement)
+Creation of servitudes through acquisition (including by way of expropriation or agreement).
 An entity may need to acquire the rights associated with a specific piece of land, e.g. to span power cables related to an electricity distribution network.
-When an entity acquires rights associated with land, and registers servitude, the landowner is usually compensated.
+When an entity acquires rights associated with land, and registers a servitude, the landowner is usually compensated.
 Servitudes granted under these conditions are distinguished from those that are created through the exercise of legislation.
-These servitudes meet the definition of an "identifiable" intangible asset because they arise from contractual or other legal rights that are acquired through a specific arrangement, rather than through rights conferred on an entity in statute.
+These servitudes meet the definition of an 'identifiable' intangible asset because they arise from contractual or other legal rights that are acquired through a specific arrangement, rather than through rights conferred on an entity in statute.
 In these instances, an entity would recognise the servitude as an intangible asset at cost.
-The cost of these servitudes on initial recognition is usually the transaction price, i.e. the compensation paid to the landowner and any other costs that can be capitalised to the cost of the asset in terms of GRAP 102.
+The cost of these servitudes on initial recognition is usually the transaction price, i.e. the compensation paid to the landowner and any other costs that can be

 Intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses.
 Such assets are amortised over the best estimate of the useful life of the intangible asset.
 If an intangible asset is generated internally by the municipality, then a distinction should be made between research and development costs.
-Research costs should be expensed and development costs may be capitalised if all the criteria set out in GRAP 102 has been met.
+Research costs should be expensed and development costs may be capitalised if all the criteria set out in GRAP 31 has been met.

-5.8.
+5.9.
 INVESTMENT PROPERTY (GRAP 16)